The Royal City of Rabanastre

 The first true chapter of the game begins in the Garamsythe Waterway of Rabanastre.
 The story turns away from the introductory story of Reks, over to his younger brother, Vaan, the true protagonist of Final Fantasy XII.

 The mission in the Garamsythe Waterway is easy enough.
 Use the skills that you learned as Reks to target, attack and destroy each of the three Dire Rat enemies scattered throughout the Waterway.
-You can find their exact locations using the mini-map in the top-right corner of the screen.
-The Dire Rats are marked with large red dots.
+You can find their exact locations using the mini-map in the top-right corner of the screen or by pressing the [L3 Button] to bring up the minimap overlay.
+The Dire Rats are marked with large red dots on the map.

 You can also use the Steal command to steal Rat Pelts, Fire Stones and Potions from them before you kill them.
 Get in the habit of stealing from all of the enemies you face before you defeat them.